-Two sets of community input meetings were held during November 2017 to discuss the 2019 Parks Plan, one meeting for the youth of Flint and two for the general public.
+Community input meetings were held during November 2017 and May 2018 to discuss the 2020 Parks Plan, one meeting for the youth of Flint and four for the general public.
 Because the plan update is derived from the 2013 Imagine Flint Master Plan for a Sustainable Flint, guiding principles were established while many potential goals were derived from the master plan and past parks and recreation master plans.